jsherman256/covid-air/content/tweets/common-ventilation-issues-pt6.md

 ---
-title: "Common Ventilation Issues - Part 6"
+title: "Common Issues: Variable Air Volume Systems"
 date: 2022-06-30T20:08:00.000Z
 draft: false
-description: Variable Air Volume Systems.
-These systems are standard in most places, but a lot can go wrong causing poor ventilation.
+description:  These systems are standard in most places, but a lot can go wrong causing poor ventilation.
 Here’s an explanation.
-summary: Variable Air Volume Systems.
-These systems are standard in most places, but a lot can go wrong causing poor ventilation.
+summary: These systems are standard in most places, but a lot can go wrong causing poor ventilation.
 Here’s an explanation.
 categories:
   - Ventilation, Air Quality and CO2
   - Common Ventilation Issues